rastsislaux/sflextp/README.md

     }
 }
 ```
-This code creates an SFTP server on port 2000 and adds the sflextp subsystem to it.
+This code creates an SFTP server on port 2000 and adds the SFlexTP subsystem to it.
 It uses the default input reader, output writer, and packet processor, but you can customize these by passing your own instances to the SflextpSubsystemFactory constructor.

 ## Customization
-To customize the sflextp subsystem, you can implement your own input reader, output writer, or packet processor, and pass them to the SflextpSubsystemFactory constructor.
+To customize the SFlexTP subsystem, you can implement your own input reader, output writer, or packet processor, and pass them to the SflextpSubsystemFactory constructor.
 For example, here's how you could create a custom packet processor:

 ```kotlin
 class MyPacketProcessor: SflextpPacketProcessor() {